 Menopause is a natural biological process that every woman goes through and marks the end of menstrual cycles.

-The years leading up to true menopause is known as perimenopause.
+The years leading up to true menopause are known as perimenopause.
 Perimenopause is when there are changes to your menstrual cycle and you start to get menopausal symptoms.
 I call this the 'Path to Menopause'.

 There are ways to manage hot flushes and night sweats during perimenopause and menopause naturally.